 - Add water, yeast and honey to a mixing bowl.
 Gently whisk ingredients together and then let mixture sit to activate the yeast (about five minutes).
 The yeast will lightly begin to bubble, which shows it's working.

-- Place dough ball in the middle of the pizza pan, then use the palm of your hand to gently flatten and push out the dough until it covers the pan and polenta.
-Shape dough as desired.
+- Place the dough ball in the middle of the pizza pan, then use the palm of your hand to gently flatten and push out the dough until it covers the pan and polenta.
+Shape the dough as desired.

 I used the heating matt and King Arthur GF flour.
 I’ll admit, when I combined the ingredients together, and saw the dough before placing it on the heating mat, I didn’t get my hopes up.
 Sure enough though, it began to bubble, and the pizza tasted great.
 One piece was enough.